Barnsley Biodiversity Action Plan. Post-15 BAP. Updated to 2023

 Other measures used in arable fields to benefit wildlife include:

-Our biodiversity action plan promotes infield areas n arable fields as well as arable field margins managed to benefit key farmland species.
+Our biodiversity action plan promotes infield areas in arable fields, as well as arable field margins managed to benefit key farmland species.

 Arable field margin seeded with wild flowers